For UK organisations that handle sensitive data

 I've spent over 25 years building the data architecture under big software for UK organisations.

-The platforms have changed (Perl and Python before the web was the default, Drupal and Laravel through the 2010s, Sovereign AI today) but the work hasn't.
+The platforms have changed (Perl and Python before the web was the default, Drupal and Laravel through the 2010s, private AI today) but the work hasn't.
 It's still about getting messy data out of legacy systems and into shape so something useful can sit on top.

 A few you may recognise: